StefanoPelletti/ing-sw-2021-padovano-palu-pelletti/README.md

 Last version of 21-jun-2021.

+## Bench test

+The program was also tested on a fresh Windows VM, on which a JDK 11 by Oracle was installed.

+The test did not present any problem, but we cannot guarantee full compatibility for the reasons above.

 ## Requirements

 The program was coded using an Oracle JDK 15.

 We encourage you to utilize a JDK 15 or later.

-The program was also tested on a fresh VM, on which a JDK 11 by Oracle was installed.

-The test did not present any problem, but we cannot guarantee full compatibility for the reasons above.
+To play in command line, it is necessary to use a terminal that supports color codes.
+Mac supports them natively, Windows can handle them using Windows Terminal.

 Make sure the command `java` is working in the system terminal.